 The term "academic unit" is used to describe authority over academic programs and student progression.
-Primarily, these refer to academic units are departments, schools, and colleges, but for specific programs the academic authority could be an academic division, a research centre or an interdisciplinary administrative committee.
-Regardless of the name that describes the type of academic unit, it is the structure and purpose of the academic or administrative unit that determines the nomenclature that applies.
+Primarily, these refer to departments, schools, and colleges, but for specific programs the academic authority could be an academic division, a research centre or an interdisciplinary administrative committee.
+Regardless of the, it is the structure and purpose of the academic or administrative unit that determines the nomenclature that applies.